wessstt/wessstt/README.md

-# Hi, I'm Keri West! 👋
+# Howdy, I'm Keri West! 👋
 #### _Pronouns: he/ him/ his_

 I have a strong passion for delving into the world of front-end development, eager to grasp every detail and technique that goes into creating compelling digital experiences.
 I find immense satisfaction in using my skills to make meaningful and impactful work that resonates with users.